DevExpress/DevExpress.Mvvm.Free/README.md

 # DevExpress.Mvvm.Free
-DevExpress MVVM Framework is a set of components helping to work in the Model-View-ViewModel pattern in WPF.
+DevExpress MVVM Framework is a set of components that simplify the implementation of the Model-View-ViewModel pattern in WPF.

 # Documentation
 There are two versions of the DevExpress MVVM Framework:
-* The version that is included to the DevExpress WPF component suite.
+* The DevExpress.Mvvm version is included to the DevExpress WPF component suite and designed for use with the DevExpress WPF controls.
-* The free version that is very similar to the first one.
-The only difference is that it does not contain some capabilities that are only needed when the framework is used with DevExpress components.

-Although DevExpress provides [documentation](https://documentation.devexpress.com/#WPF/CustomDocument15112) for the first version only, you can use this documentation even if you use the free version.
+* The DevExpress.Mvvm.Free version is designed for use with the standard or third-party controls.

-The free DevExpress MVVM version is a separate assembly that is not compatible with the version included in the DevExpress WPF component suite.
+The DevExpress.Mvvm.Free version is a mirror of the DevExpress.Mvvm framework, so you can use the [documentation](https://documentation.devexpress.com/#WPF/CustomDocument15112) for both versions.
+Note that the free version of the framework is not compatible with the DevExpress WPF suite.

 # NuGet
 The Free DevExpress MVVM Framework is available from [NuGet](https://www.nuget.org/packages/DevExpressMvvm).